- This

 of each element of colour to give an atmosphere similar in its

 stillness to a Poussin.
-Nash too was interested in an intense stillness in his
+Nash too was interested in an intense stillness

 landscapes but he always looked to mystery, to folk lore, or the marks